olrea/openai-cpp/README.md

 + C++11/C++14/C++17/C++20 compatible compiler
 + [libcurl](https://curl.se/libcurl/)

+Check [Install curl](https://everything.curl.dev/get) to make sure you have installed the development package.

 ## OpenAI C++ current implementation

 The library should implement all requests on [OpenAI references](https://platform.openai.com/docs/api-reference).
 If any are missing (due to an update), feel free to open an issue.